ja-guerrero/envsync/README.md

 - Different developers had different values and nobody knew whose was right.

 `envsync` gives your project a **schema** — a single source of truth for what env vars exist, what types they are, what values are allowed, and which are required.
 You commit the schema to git.
 Every developer and every CI run validates against it.

-Think of it as a type checker for your environment.

 ---